snowdj/en-1/_posts/2014-04-07-sentiment-analysis-with-machine-learning-in-R.markdown

 ![](http://ih1.redbubble.net/image.9785413.8464/fig,royal_blue,mens,ffffff.jpg)

 Text analysis in R has been well recognized (see [the R views on natural language processing](http://cran.r-project.org/web/views/NaturalLanguageProcessing.html)).
 Part of the success belongs to the [tm package](http://cran.r-project.org/web/packages/tm/index.html): A framework for text mining applications within R. It did a good job for text cleaning (stemming, delete the stopwords, etc) and transforming texts to document-term matrix (dtm).
 There is [one paper](http://www.jstatsoft.org/v25/i05/paper) about it.
 As you know the most important part of text analysis is to get the feature vectors for each document.
 The word feature is the most important one.
 Of course, you can also extend the **unigram** word features to **bigram** and **trigram**, and so on to **n-grams**.
 However, here for our simple case, we stick to the unigram word features.

+Note, it's easy to use ngrams in R. In the past, the package of Rweka supplies functions to do it ([check this example](http://stackoverflow.com/questions/8161167/what-algorithm-i-need-to-find-n-grams)).
+Now, you can set the `ngramLength` in the function of create_matrix using RTextTools.

 The first step is to read data: